JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 5. Quotes

+> One place, not all over the place.

 > *What are you afraid of loosing if you wont take any with you?*

 > *Punishment fades but reward stayes*